CIS565-Fall-2017/Project0-CUDA-Getting-Started/INSTRUCTION.md

   CUDA 8.0, Visual Studio 2015, CMake and Git are already installed on all of the CETS Lab PCs including the machines in Moore 100B and Moore 100C.

-* You will not presently be able to do GPU performance profiling.
-This will be very important for debugging performance bottlenecks in your program.
-If you do not have administrative access to any CUDA-capable machine, please ~~email a TA~~ post in [CIS 565 Fall 2017 Group](https://groups.google.com/forum/#!forum/cis-565-fall-2017).

 ## Part 1: Setting up your development environment

 Skip this part if you are developing on a lab computer.